 If you split the square into these two pieces, it is possible to fit the pieces together again to make a new shape.
 How many new shapes can you make?

-to think deeply about the context and extend their ability to. . . .
+This article for teachers discusses examples of problems in which there is no obvious method but in which children can be encouraged to think deeply about the context and extend their ability to. . . .

-Can you fit the tangram pieces into the outline of these rabbits?
+Can you fit the tangram pieces into the outlines of the convex shapes?

-the number you’re left with odd or even?
+Think of a number, square it and subtract your starting number.
+Is the number you’re left with odd or even?
 How do the images help to explain this?